Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-The above architectures can also be integrated into the sliding window architecture to further improve performance; see the schematic in \Cref{fig_sliding_window}.
-Three detection units decode overlapped symbols within a sliding window, aiming to find larger correlation lags within the input sequence.
-For instance, in deciding the bit sequence within the symbol $y_3$ in \Cref{fig_sliding_window}, not only the neighbor samples $y_2$ and $y_4$ are processed (within the Dectection Unit~\num{2}) but also $y_1$ and $y_5$ (within the detection units \num{1} and \num{3}, respectively).
-In this way, the Merge Layer block in \Cref{fig_sliding_window} is fed with a more extensive sequence.
-As reported in the literature, the detection units are implemented using \acp{BiRNN} and a Merge Layer block, which calculates the average of the \acp{RNN} outputs; see \cite[Eq.
+The above architectures can also be integrated into the sliding window architecture to further improve performance~\cite{farsad2018neural}; see the schematic in \Cref{fig_sliding_window}.
+Three detection units decode overlapping symbols within a sliding window, aiming to detect larger correlation lags in the input sequence.
+For instance, in deciding the bit sequence within the symbol $y_3$ in \Cref{fig_sliding_window}, not only the neighbor samples $y_2$ and $y_4$ are processed (within the detection unit~\num{2}), but also $y_1$ and $y_5$ (within the detection units \num{1} and \num{3}, respectively).
+In this way, the Merge Layer block is fed with a more extensive sequence when compared to the same block in \Cref{fig_CoBRNN}.
+In this solution, the detection units are implemented using \acp{BiRNN} and the Merge Layer block evaluates the average of the \acp{RNN} outputs; see \cite[Eq.
 (10)]{farsad2018neural}.

-\paragraph{Attention models in the loop} There is an increasing reference to attention models aiming to enhance the learning capabilities of {NN} architectures in {MC} channels; see recent examples in \cite{chen2021selfattention,cheng2023signal,cheng2024informer,cheng2024signal,lu2023mcformer}.
-As their main feature, attention models estimate the relevance of data within the input sequence, which enhances the decoding phase later; see further details in the appendix, \Cref{sec_atten}.
-Although the previous architectures, such as \ac{BiRNN}, inherently include this feature, they are typically limited to small-range dependencies, while attention models achieve more extensive ranges within the input sequence; see~\cite{bahdanau2014neural}.